Andy Bishop (cyclist)

-Andy Bishop (born May 26, 1965) is a retired American professional racing cyclist from Tucson.
-He finished three Tour de Frances, riding with the Team Classification winners in 1988.
+Andy Bishop (May 26, 1965 – June 2, 2026) was an American professional racing cyclist from Tucson.
+He finished the Tour de France three times, riding with the Team Classification winners in 1988.
 In 1995, he won the Herald Sun Tour.
-He lives in Williston, Vermont and has two children, Summer and Baxter.
-He is now a full-time professional photographer and is the owner of Andy Bishop Photography.
-He coaches former national champion mountain biker Lea Davison.
-Bishop is also a math teacher at Hanover High School, where he teaches courses such as Data Science, Geometry, and Personal Finance.
-He co-coaches the Hanover Nordic Team.
+He lived in Williston, Vermont and has two children.
+He was a full-time professional photographer and was the owner of Andy Bishop Photography.
+He coached former national champion mountain biker Lea Davison.
+Bishop was also a math teacher at Harwood Union High School, where he taught courses such as Data Science, Geometry, and Personal Finance.
+He co-coached the Harwood Nordic Team.

+Bishop died in New Hampshire of cancer on June 2, 2026, at the age of 61.